 The results revealed that wood shake was more efficient, keeping temperatures cooler in the attic of the wood roof structure (both ventilated and non-ventilated) by 28 degrees Fahrenheit than asphalt.

 Composition shingles are the most popular choice in the US due to lower installation and material cost, plus often there are lifetime manufacturers warranty coverage, attractive options for colors and style and easy installation of solar panels.

-The only negative feature is the poor insulation qualities.
-Below are a few cutting-edge roofing techniques that Westshore Roofing offers to help cut your energy costs and make your house greener at the same time.
+The biggest drawback is that lack of insulating qualities.
+Technology is advancing however and there are a few cutting-edge roofing techniques that we offer to help cut your energy costs and make your house "greener" at the same time.

 Is a radiant barrier sheathing product for roofs and exterior walls – a combination of two products – heat-reflecting foil laminated to OSB (Oriented Strand Board).
 The union of the materials results in a radiant barrier sheathing that is unsurpassed in reducing heat